ibm-cloud-docs/openshift/openshift_ts.md

 You cannot push or pull Docker images from your local machine to the cluster's built-in Docker registry.

 {: tsCauses}
 By default, the Docker registry is available internally within the cluster.
 You can build apps from remote directories such as GitHub or DockerHub by using the `oc new-app` command.
-Or, you can expose your Docker registry such as with a route or load balancer so that you can push and pull images from your local machine.
+Or you can expose your Docker registry such as with a route or load balancer so that you can push and pull images from your local machine.

 {: tsResolve}
 Create a route for the `docker-registry` service in the `default` project.
 For more information, see [Setting up a secure external route for the internal registry](/docs/openshift?topic=openshift-images#route_internal_registry).